kNgF/kngf.github.io/_posts/2020-02-05-hackthebox-openadmin.md

   - ctf
   - infosec
   - hacking
-author: thiagorossener
+author: ferllen
 paginate: true
 ---

 Hello Guys , I am <a href="https://twitter.com/_kNgF">Faisal Husaini</a>.
-My username on HTB is <a href="https://www.hackthebox.eu/home/users/profile/7404"kNgF</a>.
+My username on HTB is <a href="https://www.hackthebox.eu/home/users/profile/7404">ferllen</a>.
 Also join me on discord.

 The IP of this box is **10.10.10.171**